KMKfw/kmk_firmware/README.md

-KMK is a feature-rich and beginner-friendly firmware for computer keyboards written and configured in [CircuitPython](https://github.com/adafruit/circuitpython). **KMK is currently in public beta, however should handle almost all workflows without major issues**.
+KMK is a feature-rich and beginner-friendly firmware for computer keyboards written and configured in [CircuitPython](https://github.com/adafruit/circuitpython). **KMK is currently in public beta, and transitioning to a new core, however should handle almost all workflows without major issues**.

 You can always find the latest releases on our CDN, in [compiled and optimized](https://cdn.kmkfw.io/kmk-latest.zip) and [raw, hackable text